ExcessPhase/theExpressionEngine/README.md

 which prints the values of sin(0) and sin(1).

 ## News
+Fixed bug causing certain unary functions to throw when calling evaluateLLVM() on them.
+Added test for this.

 g++ can curiously only be used with cmake.
 Started implementing operators for domain specific language.
 But it seems operators need to be specialized.